mainhudo/Survey-Akinator-Style-Python/README.md

 # Survey-Akinator-Style-Python
-My original code.
+My own, original code.
 Answer 5 questions and I will tell you your favorite artists!
 HOW TO USE THIS CODE:

 1. Open a PYTHON Terminal ( I used IDLE Python GUI 3.5 )